Non-invasive prenatal chromosome testing

 Anyone can come to us for this test, whether you’ve had successful treatment with us, at another clinic, or have conceived naturally.

-The new Harmony prenatal test is a simple, non-invasive blood test.
+The PrenatalSafe non-invasive test is a simple, non-invasive blood test.
 Available from 10 weeks of pregnancy, it involves a sample of your blood being taken by our nurses at our clinic.
-This sample is then sent for analysis to a specialist laboratory in the United States where this test was developed.
+This sample is then sent for analysis to a specialist laboratory in the UK.

-How accurate is the result of the Harmony test?
+How accurate is the result of the test?

-Your results will be available two weeks from testing, typically around the time you would go for your first trimester 12 week scan.
-The Harmony prenatal test is available for £495.
+Depending upon which PrenatalSafe test you choose, your results will usually be available within 5-7 working days from receipt of the test at the laboratoy, typically around the time you would go for your first trimester 12 week scan.

 Deciding if the test is right for you